 Fidelity Settlement Time

-Did you notice that when you execute a trade for a stock or mutual fund that there is something
+Did you notice that when you execute a trade for a stock or mutual fund, something

-known as the settlement date that appears on your trade confirmation?
-If the trade you have done
+known as the settlement date appears on your trade confirmation?
+If the trade you placed

 It takes one business day to settle funds from stock trades at Fidelity.
-One day is also required to settle options trades.
+One business day is also required to settle most ETF and options trades.
+Many mutual fund trades also settle in one business day, although money market funds and some fund exchanges may settle on the same day.

 History of the Settlement Date

-To define it in simple terms, the settlement of a trade is when the money for securities is transferred between two parties.
-Before the computer age and the current modern era, it might take days or even weeks for a particular trade to settle.
-With the methods of transportation back then, as well as hand written securities, they could not do it any faster.
+To define it in simple terms, the settlement of a trade is when the money and securities are transferred between two parties.
+Before the computer age and the current modern era, it could take days or even weeks for a particular trade to settle.
+With the methods of transportation back then, as well as handwritten securities, trades could not be completed any faster.

-In the latter part of the 20th century, as technology rapidly advanced and became more commonplace, things started to shift.
-At first settlement times lowered to seven days, and then a little later, five days, and then even three days.
+In the latter part of the 20th century, as technology rapidly advanced and became more common, things started to shift.
+At first, settlement times were lowered to seven days, then later to five days, and then to three days.

-In the fall of 2017, because of the continued efficiency and increased of use of technology, the United States reduced settlement periods to just two days.
-The pace of transactions was being significantly upgraded, and by reducing the settlement time they were also lowering the risk throughout the entire financial system.
+In the fall of 2017, because of the continued efficiency and increased use of technology, the United States reduced settlement periods to two days.
+In May 2024, the standard settlement cycle for many U.S. securities was shortened again to one business day after the trade date.
+The pace of transactions was significantly upgraded, and by reducing settlement time, regulators and the industry also lowered risk throughout the financial system.

 Nomenclature

-In the US, we denote the settlement date as T+1.
+In the U.S., the current standard settlement date for many securities is denoted as T+1.
 In this case, the T represents the date that the trade

-was made, and the +1 stands for 1 business day additional time.
+was made, and the +1 stands for one additional business day.
 It should be noted that these are only

-weekends.
-The old systems that were used could be denoted as T+3, T+5, etc.
+business days and therefore do not include weekends or market/settlement holidays.
+Older systems that were used could be denoted as T+2, T+3, T+5, etc.

 Continue Reading